jamestkelly/advent-of-code-2022/day-5-supply-stacks/README.md

-The Elves don't want to interrupt the crane operator during this delicate procedure, but they forgot to ask her ** which** crate will end up where, and they want to be ready to unload them as soon as possible so they can embark.
+The Elves don't want to interrupt the crane operator during this delicate procedure, but they forgot to ask her ** which** crate will end up where, and they want to be ready to unload them as soon as possible, so they can embark.

 They do, however, have a drawing of the starting stacks of crates **and** the rearrangement procedure (your puzzle input).